December 2025

 Student Kaleb Pender (pictured) is on the course for those aged 19 and over, he said: “Learning how to plate up the menu dishes as mini versions was new to me.
 I really enjoyed learning that how to do that.”

-Joining Mr Bhatti, guests on the day included: Leader of Solihull Council (SC), Karen Grinsell; SMBC Deputy Leader, Ian Courts; Portfolio Holder for Economy, Business and Skills at SC, Heather Delaney and Michael Wiseman, Chair of the UCB Corporation.
+Joining Mr Bhatti, guests on the day included: Leader of Solihull Council, Karen Grinsell; Solihull Council Deputy Leader, Ian Courts; Portfolio Holder for Economy, Business and Skills at Solihull Council, Heather Delaney and Michael Wiseman, Chair of the UCB Corporation.

 “Solihull Council’s Employment and Skills Team are working with over 600 people a year in Solihull, helping them to gain skills and get them into employment,” explained Councillor Grinsell.